 Go into Google Maps, “Suggest an Edit,” and choose “Doesn’t exist here.”

 How to Merge Duplicate GMB Listings for a Service Area Business

 This is a similar process as described for storefront listings above, with a few differences.

 If both of the listings have been verified, one will need to be unverified before they can be merged.
 If you don’t own both of the listings, contact GMB to claim ownership of both listings and request that they be merged.

 If only one listing is verified, find the duplicate in Google Maps and “suggest an edit” as described in step two above, switch the toggle beside “Place is permanently closed” to “yes,” select “Private” as the reason.

-2 – Improve Your Google My Business Profile for Search
+2. Use These Google My Business Tips to Improve Your Profile for Search

 Search is a zero-sum game.
 When one business pushes up in local search rankings, it’s pushing other businesses down the list.
 Optimizing your GMB profile gives your business an edge, helping more prospective customers find and choose your business over your competitors.